Tseung Kwan O Waterfront Promenade

 Advertising

-We also love hitting up Tomato 18 for some classic cha chaan teng bites.
+Tomato 18 is a go-to for classic cha chaan teng bites that never disappoint.
 Their interior is inspired by classic elements of old Hong Kong, decked out in signboards and even a fake ‘movie theatre’.
 Go for their signature tomato soup noodles and don’t forget to order the peanut butter toast drizzled with condensed milk.

-Cafe hoppers will be delighted to know that Tseung Kwan O sure has some fantastic options.
-Located at Papillons Square, the NOC Papillons & Bakery is the coffee chain’s first location in the New Territories, serving up excellent coffee, brunch, and freshly baked pastries in their signature minimalist interior with a palette of white and grey tones.
+NOC Papillons & Bakery is the coffee chain’s first location in the New Territories, serving excellent coffee, brunch, and freshly baked pastries in their signature minimalist interior with a palette of white and grey palette.

 Advertising